ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 Combining Whisper transcription, GPT-3.5 insights (affordable token cost), PII redaction, next best offer generation, and visual analytics — this project gives supervisors real-time understanding of what customers feel, need, and signal during calls.
 It doesn't stop at classification: it helps supervisors act, follow up, and retain.

-## 🔁 Real-Time AI + Trained Machine Learning Churn Predictor (~95% Accuracy)
+## 🔁 Real-Time AI + Trained Machine Learning Churn Predictor (\~95% Accuracy)

 This platform can be **combined with the [Telecom Churn Predictor](https://github.com/ReverendBayes/Telecom-Churn-Predictor/)** to extend real-time call analysis into actionable retention strategies.

 The churn model:

-- Predicts which customers are likely to leave using a **stacked ensemble of four classifiers**.
+* Predicts which customers are likely to leave using a **stacked ensemble of four classifiers**
-- Built with **real telecom data**, trained with **stratified validation**, and fully reproducible.
+* Built with **real telecom data**, trained with **stratified validation**, and fully reproducible
-- Includes a complete pipeline: **feature engineering**, **model stacking**, and **evaluation**.
+* Includes a complete pipeline: **feature engineering**, **model stacking**, and **evaluation**

-> *For context, Charter Communications, the telecom company this was built for, was previously relying on a spaCy-based model that achieved only ~40% accuracy.*
+> *For context, Charter Communications — the telecom company this was built for — was previously relying on a spaCy-based model that achieved only \~40% accuracy.*

-By integrating both tools, telecom teams can surface cancellation intent **in real time** and **predict long-term churn risk**, allowing for smarter retention offers and better customer outcomes.
+By integrating both tools, telecom teams can surface cancellation intent **in real time** and predict **long-term churn risk**, enabling smarter retention offers and materially better customer outcomes.

+—
+*[Mehmet](https://github.com/mmustafaicer), at Charter Communications, suggested exploring a Next Best Offer (NBO) system — a concept that’s not a natural fit for telecom, where there are few core products (typically bundled) and limited upsell diversity.
+Traditional NBO logic works best in high-SKU, frequent-interaction domains like Amazon (thousands of products, high velocity) or Netflix (rapidly rotating catalogs).
+Telecom, by contrast, has sparse product sets but deep behavioral data.
+This implementation reframes NBO using behavioral clustering and usage pattern analysis, aligning offer logic with customer need-states rather than product similarity — a better fit for the domain than standard e-commerce recommenders.*

 ---